 Everything is changing now.

-And that's what's going to define the election because this, these are things that people feel, right?
+And that's what's going to define the election because these are things that people feel, right?

-I gotta leave my city, I gotta leave my town because it's getting too dangerous.
+I got to leave my town because it's getting too dangerous.

-Who do you think they're gonna vote for?
+Who do you think they're going to vote for?

-They may not even like the president in terms of some of the tweets they send out or some of the fights that he picks, or some of the way that he conducts himself.
+They may not even like the president in terms of some of the tweets they sends out or some of the fights that he picks or some of the way that he conducts himself.

 Many of you love that, quite frankly.